-We asked seniors to reflect on their experiences as Loyola writing students and offer some advice to incoming or current student.
+We asked seniors to reflect on their experiences as Loyola writing students and offer some advice to incoming or current students.
 Here is what they said:

 "Don't be afraid to take classes outside of your writing comfort zone.
 I wish I had taken more professional writing or rhetoric courses."